ammarhakim/ammar-simjournal/sims-g2/vlasov-test-ptcls/README.md

 #c6.
 Time- and spatially-dependent electric field with constant
  magnetic field.
 E0=0.6

-Self-consistent versions are in the sN directories, and correspond to the test-distribution versions.
+Self-consistent versions are in the "s" series of directories, and correspond to the test-distribution versions.